csrohit/stm32-uart/uart-polling/README.md

     Make utility is required for configuring and building this project.
 You can install make on linux by running command:

     ```bash
+    # for debian/ubuntu
     sudo apt install build-essential

+    # for macos
+    brew install make
     ```

 * **gcc-arm-none-eabi toolchain**\